-As a rule this type of 'sharing economy' or 'peer to peer' will not be your main job or full-time business.
+As a rule this type of 'sharing economy' or 'peer to peer' (P2P) will not be your main job or full-time business.
 But, 'hidden entrepreneurs' selling services online like these may be liable for tax.

 Generally, Income Tax is due on any profit you make from selling services on websites or apps.
 But, not if your total taxable income (including profits) is less than your Personal Allowance and any tax reliefs that you qualify for.

 Note: Deduct the allowable expenses if you are self employed that you use to provide your service from taxable income.

 As a rule, Income Tax is not due on occasional money earned from selling personal possessions online.
 The same applies to anything you do to cover your costs, such as carpooling.

-But, in some cases you may be liable for paying Capital Gains Tax.
+Note: In some cases, there may be extra liabilities for paying Capital Gains Tax.